TeemuKoivisto/map-of-finland/README.md

 Here's an old link explaining how it was done back in year 2013 https://github.com/kansanmuisti/datavaalit/wiki/kuntarajat-leikkatuna-suomen-rantaviivalla

 Unfortunately the file containing the shape of finnish coast doesn't exist anymore.
-But thank God there is already a map of finnish municipalities with coastal borders http://datajournalismi.blogspot.com/2013/02/suomen-kuntarajat-2013-kml-formaatissa.html
+But thank God there is already a map of finnish municipalities with coastal borders http://datajournalismi.blogspot.com/2013/02/suomen-kuntarajat-2013-kml-formaatissa.html .
+We can use this map as a clip layer to cut the coastal borders to get the same result.
+This 2013 map has some municipalities that don't exist anymore due to unifications which is why we have to recreate the map.

 It includes the map here in Google Drive as Fusiontable https://fusiontables.google.com/DataSource?docid=1V5-SxUZ9zMlvG1uRpJ0NUK7j53tubyC7ZMYpbt0 .
 You can download it by selecting the `Map of geometry` and then choosing `File -> Download -> Format: KML` (took me too long to figure it out).
 Now we have the cut layer, yey!
 No need to fumble around with QGIS and OpenStreet Maps trying to Clip the municipality polygons with a line.
 Just... don't try to do it...